 I have used chalk paint for two recent furniture repainting projects.
 Although I tried different brands of chalk paint, I haven’t been satisfied with the paint for either project.
-Below is a list of reasons why I won’t use chalk paint again.
+Below is a list of five reasons why I won’t use chalk paint again.

 The idea of chalk paint was introduced to me by the designer we have been working with on our new home.
 She suggested it as a good option to paint laminate furniture because of its superior adhesion.
 I was a bit confused as I had not heard of chalk paint before.
 I initially thought she was talking about chalkboard paint- which turns a surface into a usable chalkboard.
 But chalk paint is different.